xnand-dot-xyz/tent/README.md

 ## Setup

 1. Install PHP.
-2. Install PHP's curl and dom extensions.
+2. Install PHP's cURL and XML extensions.
 3. Clone the repository and its submodules.
 4. Point your server to `pages`.